yquake2/yquake2/doc/040_cvarlist.md

   * `1` - only errors and warnings
   * `2` - best-practices validation

+* **vk_retexturing**: Apply retexturing:
+  * `0` - dont use retexturing logic and dont load the high resolution textures,
+  * `1` - load the high resolution textures if pack is installed.
+  * `2` - try to load the pack or scale up all 8bit textures if pack is not installed.

 * **vk_strings**: Print some basic Vulkan/GPU information.

 * **vk_mem**: Print dynamic vertex/index/uniform/triangle fan buffer